kevzy/gatsby-starter-foundation/src/content/pages/index.md

 ***Hasha T&T Consultants*** does not work, represent, or act on behalf of the Government of Kenya, any embassy, or consulate.

+We  embassy and consulate dynamics

-We've mastered embassy and consulate dynamics.
+w﻿e are knowledgeable in embassy and consulate affairs.

 Your dreams, our expertise.
 Let's make it happen.